decyphertek-io/decyphertek/docs/products/aws/flatcar-security.md

 Passwords - DB AND/OR User:
 ---------------------------
 * ssh into server
+* Some allow creating user/pass on first login
+* If no then you can find your passwords here:
 * cat ~/.docker/.env
 * This will display the randomly generated passwords for DB AND/OR User.